leewc/leewc.github.io/_posts/articles/2024-05-18-upgrade-internet-from-phone-to-ethernet.md

 ## How to Upgrade

-From the youtube video and many deep dives, it appears that many homes already have ethernet wiring, but perhaps due to the year the house was built (ours was 2000s), when phones were still prevalent, many home builders provided a phone jack, and for many American homes, a coaxial cable for cable internet and cable TV.
+From the youtube video and many deep dives, it appears that many homes already have ethernet wiring, but perhaps due to the year the house was built (ours was 2000s), when phones were prevalent (I think they were prevalent up till 2010s), many home builders provided a phone jack, and for many American homes, a coaxial cable for cable internet and cable TV.

 Opening up one of the wall face plate would quickly tell you if you can do it, you should see an ethernet cable (most probably Cat5 or Cat5e) with only 2 wires connected to the phone jack!